 - Licensed clinical social workers (doctoral degree): up to $80,000

 - Licensed professional counselors (doctoral degree): up to $80,000

 - Advanced practice nurses (board-certified in mental health or psychiatric nursing): Up to $60,000

-- Licensed professional counselors and clinical social workers (without doctoral degree): Up to $40,000
+- Licensed professional counselors, clinical social workers and licensed marriage and family therapists: Up to $40,000

-- Serve those enrolled in the Children’s Health Insurance Program and/or Medicaid
+- You must serve people enrolled in the Children’s Health Insurance Program and/or Medicaid.

-- Agree to provide five consecutive years of service
+- You must agree to provide five consecutive years of service.

 If you have a nursing degree and teach as a faculty member in an approved Texas nursing program, you could receive as much as $7,000 for up to five years.
 You will need to provide your lender information, though, because this program pays down your loans directly.

 - You must have completed a master’s or doctoral nursing degree.

 - You must be licensed by the Texas Board of Nursing.